 All the prices are defined based on products and their packages as well.
 There could be different combinations of products giving different prices in different packages.

-There may be situation, when an operator would like to charge their customers in advance for some services and in the end of every month for some services.
+There may be situation, when an operator would like to charge their customers in advance for some services and at the end of every month for some other services.

 Charges taken in advance before providing the services are called in-advance charging and charges taken after providing the services are called in-arrear charges.